yidas/codeigniter-queue-worker/README.md

 |$workerWaitSeconds|integer  |10           |Waiting time between worker started and next worker starting|
 |$workerHeathCheck |boolean  |true         |Enable worker health check for listener|

 ---

 USAGE
 -----

+There are 3 actions for usage:

+- `listen`: A listener to manage and dispatch jobs by forking workers.
+- `work`: A worker to process and solve jobs from queue.
+- `launch`: A launcher to run `listen` or `work` process in background and keep running process is unique.

 After configurating a queue-worker, it is ready to run: